themaxsandelin/ts/02. Multisites & Custom themes/README.md

     Create a dedicated page to be your landing page and configure your site to use that page as a static front page.
 Add the necessary theme file for the landing page and non-landing pages *(hint: `front-page`, `page`)* and make sure there is a header and a footer.

 5.
     Add a headline element with your site title and a paragraph with your site description to your header element.
-Then create a custom menu location and output the menu in the header as well.
-The links should work as expected, meaning if you set the target attribute it should work as well (ex. `target="_blank"`).

 ## Extra